 It is within this context that the Youth Department of the Council of Europe organised a seminar on Artificial Intelligence and its Impact on Young People, the aim of the seminar was to explore the issues, role and possible contributions of the youth sector in an effort to ensure that AI is responsibly used in democratic societies and that young people have a say about matters that concern their present and future.The seminar was held at the European Youth Centre in Strasbourg, from 4 to 6 December 2019.

-Its results will inform the future programme of the youth sector in the upcoming years and be reflected in the future Youth Strategy of the Council of Europe, which notes “the pervasive influence of technology and the digital space on the ways in which young people live their lives” as driver of change, alongside demographic issues.
-The seminar will also input to the work of the Council of Europe on Artificial Intelligence.
+The results of the seminar will inform the future programme of the youth sector in the upcoming years and be reflected in the future Youth Strategy of the Council of Europe, which notes “the pervasive influence of technology and the digital space on the ways in which young people live their lives” as driver of change, alongside demographic issues.
+These results will also provide input to the work of the Council of Europe on Artificial Intelligence.

-The seminar will look, inter alia, into three dimensions of AI:
+The seminar looked, among other things, into three dimensions of AI: